Israeli air strikes kill three Palestinian journalists

 Travelling down a laser-straight path toward the building on Monday, three Israeli missiles burst into earth-shaking fireballs, killing a cyber warfare operative from the militant Islamic Jihad group and wounding six others.

-Tenants of the building, which include Britain's Sky News and Saudi-owned Al Arabiya, said they did not realise militants also occupied the non-descript office targeted.
+Tenants of the building, which include Britain's Sky News and Saudi-owned Al Arabiya, said they did not realize militants also occupied the non-descript office targeted.

 The building's roof was bombed on Sunday, in a strike Israel said targeted military communications infrastructure.
 A similar attack on the same morning attacked another building, also crowded with media offices, housing Hamas-affiliated al-Quds TV.
 It wounded eight journalists.